Serving at Rift Valley Academy

 Thank you for your interest in serving at Rift Valley Academy.
 Our school is an exceptional place, with a rich Christian heritage and dynamic ministry.
 RVA Staff members have the privilege of supporting current mission work in some of the most inaccessible and difficult regions in Africa, as well as investing in the next generation of missionaries.
 We also have the honor of teaching and serving a small number of Kenyan nationals and non-mission students.

 All RVA staff members serve as volunteers, as missionaries under the umbrella of Africa Inland Mission International, and must raise finances through supporting churches, friends, and family.
+Our staff are primarily AIM members but we also have a number of staff from partner missions, including SIM, World Venture, C-Ten, OM, MAF, CVM and GLO.

 Staff Expectations